 The person whose results that you see in the above screenshot was born in another country, and so were his parents.
-This is a perfect example of why some of us have more matches on Ancestry than others.
+This is a perfect example of why some of us have more matches than others.

 Some of the factors that go into how many DNA matches you will have when you test.